From Surviving to Thriving: Overcoming Trauma with the Right Therapeutic Support

 • Life-threatening events

 These events may leave the body and mind in a state of alert, making it difficult to feel calm, even long after the danger has passed.
-Although trauma affects people in different ways, common symptoms include:

 • Emotional numbness or detachment